 The reason that I place a 50% limit is because as a battery ages the mAh of the battery degrades, as the mAh degrades so does the batteries c rating (amp limit).
 So down the road, your 20A battery may only be a 10A battery.

 Sorry for the graphic photos above, but I believe its important to get the point across that you should not mess with Ohm's Law when it comes to batteries.
-The above pics are an extreme example.
+The above pics are extreme examples.
 The batteries we have can be quite safe if you use the correct batteries and do not abuse them beyond their recommended amp limit.
 Most battery incidents result from user error or wrong calculations, or ignoring safe battery practices.